agisga/FDRcorrectedSCCA/README.md

 The R scripts have been written with the intention of running them on the [high performance computing cluster Cypress at Tulane University](https://crsc.tulane.edu/), which uses the [Slurm resource management system](https://slurm.schedmd.com/documentation.html).

+## R package

 Many functions (see the `R` directory), which are used to implement the simulations in the `examples` directory, are provided in form of an R package.
 The R package `FDRcorrectedSCCA` can be installed using `devtools` in R (see below).
 However, this should not be necessary in order to run the scripts from the `examples` directory, because within those scripts all functions from the `FDRcorrectedSCCA` package are loaded with `devtools::load_all()`.
+However, if you have trouble running the example scripts (*ahem* Windows *ahem*...), try installing the required functions as an R package following the instructions below.

-Nevertheless, if you wish to install the R package `FDRcorrectedSCCA`, then perform the following steps in R:
+If you wish to install the R package `FDRcorrectedSCCA`, then perform the following steps in R:

 1. Install the `devtools` R package (if you don't have it installed already):
     ```R